ss-shrishi2000/handwritten-digit-classification/README.md

 # handwritten-digit-classification
-The repo comprises of my undertaken project under the Winter Mentorship sessions of UaceIt, 2022.
+The repo comprises of my undertaken project under the Winter Mentorship sessions of UAceIt, 2022.